LibertyDSNP/activity-content/CONTRIBUTING.md

 1. sdk-ts: `npm install`
 2. sdk-ts: `npm run build`
 3. sdk-ts: `npm link`
-4. In other project: `npm link @LibertyDSNP/sdk`
+4. In other project: `npm link @dsnp/activity-content`
 5. The other project now uses the sdk-ts folder as the node_modules folder for the SDK
 6. sdk-ts: `npm run watch`

 ### Documentation Generation Notes

-- `npm run docs` generates HTML documentation in `dist`
+- `npm run doc` generates HTML documentation in `dist`
-- `npm run docs:markdown` generates markdown documentation in `docs`
+- `npm run doc:markdown` generates markdown documentation in `docs`
 - Edit the list of excluded files in `tsconfig.json` -> `typedocOptions` -> `exclude`

 ### How to Release

-1. Commit version update in package.json following [Semver 2.0](https://semver.org/)
+1. Commit version update in package.json following [Semver 2.0](https://semver.org/) and update CHANGELOG.md
 2. Draft New Release on GitHub.com
 3. Set tag to v[package.json version]
 4. Set title to "v[package.json version] Major Feature Name"